 A contested adoption is a legal action to stop an adoption.
-An adoption can be contested if a biological father was uninformed of the pregnancy, the wrong man was labeled as the biological father and gave permission for the adoption, or the biological father was tricked into consenting to the adoption.
+Adoption can be contested if a biological father was uninformed of the pregnancy, the wrong man was labeled as the biological father and permitted the adoption, or the biological father was tricked into consenting to the adoption.

 It can be a devastating feeling to know you were so close to adopting a child to then find out that the adoption is being contested.
 Let’s go over the aspects of a contested adoption and find out what it all means.